prebid/prebid-server-java/docs/config-app.md

 - `geolocation.circuit-breaker.closing-interval-ms` - time spent in open state before attempting to re-try.
 - `geolocation.type` - set the geo location service provider, can be `maxmind` or custom provided by hosting company.
 - `geolocation.maxmind` - section for [MaxMind](https://www.maxmind.com) configuration as geo location service provider.
 - `geolocation.maxmind.remote-file-syncer` - use RemoteFileSyncer component for downloading/updating MaxMind database file.
-- `geolocation.maxmind.remote-file-syncer.download-url` - url to database file to download.
-- `geolocation.maxmind.remote-file-syncer.save-filepath` - local path to downloaded database file.
-- `geolocation.maxmind.remote-file-syncer.retry-count` - how many times try to download.
-- `geolocation.maxmind.remote-file-syncer.retry-interval-ms` - how long to wait between failed retries.
-- `geolocation.maxmind.remote-file-syncer.timeout-ms` - default operation timeout for obtaining database file.
-- `geolocation.maxmind.remote-file-syncer.http-client.connect-timeout-ms` - set the connect timeout.
-- `geolocation.maxmind.remote-file-syncer.http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
-A value of 0 (the default) prevents redirections from being followed.
+See [RemoteFileSyncer](#remote-file-syncer) section for its configuration.

 ## Auction (Legacy)
 - `default-timeout-ms` - this setting controls default timeout for /auction endpoint.